-Make a 50/50 mixture of vinegar and distilled water in the large pot.
+Make a 50/50 mixture of vinegar and distilled water in a large pot.
 Heat the mixture to a boil.

-THREAD THE WIRE THROUGH THE COMBUSTOR TO MAKE A GRAB-HANDLE FOR LIFTING THE COMBUSTOR IN AND OUT OF THE HOT CLEAN-ING SOLUTION.
+THREAD THE WIRE THROUGH THE COMBUSTOR TO MAKE A GRAB-HANDLE FOR LIFTING THE COMBUSTOR IN AND OUT OF THE HOT CLEANING SOLUTION.
 The wire will elevate the combustor off the bottom of the large pot, allowing the cleaning solution to flow freely through the cells.
-BE CAREFUL NOT TO DAMAGE THE CELLS.
+Be careful not to damage the cells.